ricoseeds/CV_resources_and_assignments_COL780/README.md

 Repository for COL780

+- [x] Re-organize code
-/todo Add install project feature, so that binaries can be exported and given for assignment submission.
+- [ ] Add install project feature, so that binaries can be exported and given for assignment submission.